MetaFabInc/metafab-java/docs/ItemsApi.md

 Get collection items

 Returns all collection items as an array of metadata objects.
+Please note that ONLY items that have had at least 1 quantity minted will be returned.
+If you&#39;ve created an item that has not been minted yet, it will not be returned in the array response.

 ### Example
 ```java